What’s in Season

-~ Jen Ellermeyer is a Truckee resident and the CSA manager for Mountain Bounty Farm, which provides a year-round community supported agriculture program that delivers delicious, seasonal produce weekly to your area.
-Info: (530) 292-3776, mountainbountyfarm.com.
-Comment on this column below.
+~ Jen Ellermeyer is the CSA manager of Mountain Bounty Farm and a Truckee resident.
+Mountain Bounty Farm provides a year-round community supported agriculture program that delivers fresh, delicious, seasonal produce including veggies, fruits, and summer flowers weekly to your area.
+Info: (530) 292-3776, mountainbountyfarm.com